shangzhanchao/CRB/README.md

   short English hints so the LLM knows the robot's maturity level.
-- **Personality prompts** describe the five traits – Openness, Conscientiousness, Extraversion, Agreeableness and Neuroticism – letting the model choose a tone such as "curious" or "reliable".
+- **Personality prompts** describe the five traits – Openness, Conscientiousness, Extraversion, Agreeableness and Neuroticism – letting the model choose a tone These templates are defined in `constants.py` and can be extended for different languages. such as "curious" or "reliable".
 - **Touch prompts** indicate which sensor was triggered: head, back or chest.